-Edible produce rewards you with quantity and quality when free of drought stress.
-You can’t go wrong with flooding leafy vegetables like lettuce and spinach because a big percentage of their structure is water-based.
-On the other hand, some produce like onions require very little moisture.
+- Edible produce rewards you with quantity and quality when free of drought stress.
+You can’t go wrong with flooding leafy vegetables, like lettuce and spinach, because a big percentage of their structure is water-based.
+On the other hand, some veggies, like onions, require very little moisture.

-Here are some other water efficiency tips that can help your beloved garden:
+Here are some other water-efficiency tips to help your beloved garden:

 #1.
-It is a good idea to extensively sprinkle the crops two weeks before the harvest occurs.
+It is a good idea to extensively sprinkle the crops two weeks before harvest time.

 #2.
 Remove those pesky weeds, as they are guilty of soaking up a lot of the H2O.

 #3.
-Planting between autumn and spring provides a higher possibility for the plants to develop roots before the colder months arrive.
+Planting between autumn and spring improves the chances for the plants to develop their roots properly, before the cold weather sets in.

 #4.
-Make a mulching with a layer of organic compost.
-It helps with the loss of moisture from the upper soil layers.
+Mulch with a layer of organic compost.
+It will prevent the loss of moisture from the upper soil layers.

 Types of watering methods

-There are numerous ways to take care of your garden, that are also major time and nerve savers.
+There are numerous ways of watering the plants in your garden, that will save you a lot of time and effort.

 There are seep hoses or pipes that have holes in them, which deliver water to the plants.
 You can hide those beneath the soil or the mulch.
-This way you preserve even more moisture.
+This way, you preserve even more moisture.
 It’s best to use them in heavy soils, as they allow the water to spread sideways rather than just sinking in, like it does with the lighter soil types.